SomMeri/grunt-zip-to-crx/README.md

 # grunt-zip-to-crx

+> Converts zipped file into chrome extension file (.crx).

-> The plugin generates chrome extension files (.crx) from zipped projects.
+The plugin generates [chrome extension](https://developer.chrome.com/extensions) files (.crx) from zipped projects.
 It is meant to be used together with [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) plugin.

-adsfasfd

-> Converts zipped files into chrome extension file (.crx).

-The plugin generates chrome extension files (.crx) from zipped projects.
-It is meant to be used together with [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) plugin.

-## Overview
-Chrome extension is a zipped file with added electronic signature.
+Chrome extension bundles all its content inside a zipped file.
+The zip file must be signed and distributed along with signature inside file with .crx suffix.
 This plugin is not able to generate zip itself, mostly because [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) does a good job and is actively maintained.

+This plugin takes generated .zip file, signs it and

 Note: there is another project [grunt-crx](https://github.com/oncletom/grunt-crx) able to generate .crx files.
-TODO
+Its main advantage is that it is able to both zip files and sign files.
+Its main disadvantage is that it is slow and copies/deletes a lot of files.

 ## Dependencies
 The project requires [`openssl`](http://www.openssl.org/) installed and available on path.
 Windows and solaris distributions are available [here](https://www.openssl.org/related/binaries.html).